 Yes.
+Florida has a red flag law.
 A petition for a risk protection order may be filed by a law enforcement officer or law enforcement agency prohibiting the respondent from having in his or her custody or control, purchasing, possessing, or receiving, a firearm or any ammunition for up to 12 months.

-Does Florida have laws regarding carrying a firearm while using alcohol or chemical substances?
+Does Florida have laws regarding carrying aconcealed firearm while using alcohol or chemical substances?

 A person may not discharge a firearm or have a loaded firearm in the person’s hand while under the influence of alcoholic beverages, any chemical substance set forth in § 877.111, or any substance controlled under § 893, when affected to the extent that his or her normal faculties are impaired.
 However, this statute does not apply to persons exercising lawful self-defense or defense of one’s property.

 As a responsibly armed American, regardless of the laws in your state, it is unwise to carry while under the influence of any substance that could impair your judgement, slow your reaction times, or impact your decision-making abilities.
 Any decision you make while carrying a firearm could have life-altering consequences.

 Does Florida issue concealed carry permits to non-residents?